 I. Understand the Unique Challenges

-Parenting in recovery means balancing two demanding roles: healing yourself and caring for your children.
+Parenting while in recovery means balancing two demanding roles: healing yourself and caring for your children.
 According to Virtue Recovery Center, common challenges include:

 - Guilt and shame over past behavior